seL4/docs/FrequentlyAskedQuestions.rst

 == How good is seL4 at supporting virtual machines? ==
 === Can I run Linux on top of seL4? ===
 Yes, seL4 can run Linux in a virtual machine.
-At present this is supported on x86 processors only and seL4 requires a machine that supports Intel VT-x with EPT.
-Additionally the current VMM requires a HPET that supports MSI delivery.
-We are working on supporting virtualised Linux on ARM processors with virtualisation extensions (presently A15/A7 cores), a release should not be far off.
+At present the master branch supports this on ARMv8 processors (presently A15/A7 cores).
+For x86 there is experimental virtualisation support (requiring Intel VT-x, ETP and a HPET that supports MSI delivery).
+Please see the [[https://sel4.systems/Info/Roadmap/|roadmap]] for anticipated release of a mature version.

 To support virtual machines, seL4 itself runs as a hypervisor (x86 Ring-0 root mode or ARM hyp mode) and forwards virtualisation events to a virtual machine monitor (VMM) which performs the necessary emulations.
 The VMM runs de-privileged (x86 Ring-3 root mode or ARM supv mode).